bhsam787/digimar-services/README.md

    npm start

 ## How to Run on Symphony
-No need need node module and proxy folder. on "business-service-component.js"  uncomment following lines
+No need need node module and proxy folder.
+In "business-service-component.js",  uncomment the following lines

  ```bash
 async fetchBusinessData() {